The Story My Father

 Winney, spent her retired life as a member of Highland Park Presbyterian Church and she, along with her missionary husband, Lachlin Vass, lived at Presbyterian Village North in Dallas, a retirement community that many of the people of Highland Park Presbyterian Church were included in its development.
 Lach Vass, Winnie's husband, was on the HPPC Business Office staff when I arrived, then he retired in 1983.
 I selected his son-in-law, Mr. Todd W. Rutenbar, to take Lach's place, working with me as my Assistant Business Manager.
-Todd was still working with there when I retired in2004, and still is there in 2018 as this is written.
+Todd was still on the staff there, when I retired in2004, and still is there in 2018 as this is written.

-Unfortunately, the pastor following him experienced problems that ultimately resulted in the church disbanding.
+Unfortunately, the pastor following him experienced personal problems that ultimately resulted in the church disbanding.
 The church had had a good start, but was not yet strong enough to survive such a bump in the road.
 I think that pastor got too organized.
 Though I never met that pastor, he was the brother of a young lady I dated a few times while we were students at Austin College in Sherman, Texas.
 Both she and her husband became good, productive members of a prominent church in Houston and assumed leadership roles.
-Her husband, Tom Flannagan, was a friend from my high school in Dallas and was my freshman and sophomore year roommate at Austin College in Sherman, Texas.
+Her first husband, Tom Flannagan, was a friend from my high school in Dallas and was my freshman and sophomore year roommate at Austin College in Sherman, Texas.
+Tom died from an early illness at about age 35, so she remarried.

 The invitation letter for Dwight's retirement services, dated April 8,1968, was received by various members of our family.
 It came from Reuben Meeks, Committee Chairman at the Gulf Meadows Presbytery Church and who was a former member of our Trinity Presbyterian Church.
 His retirement reception was the afternoon of April 28, 1968 at the church.
 It was a wonderful occasion for our family to attend.
 This was the conclusion of forty-two years as a Presbyterian pastor.
 Suzanne and I, along with our two children (Todd wasn't born yet), were there.